-You are required to have a Castle Branch account to house your background check, Proof of health insurance, at your own expense.
+You are required to have a Castle Branch account to house your background check, Proof of health insurance, and vaccination history.
 Proof of current TB (less than 6 months old) skin test documentation will be required.
 The student may share the information with their Coop lab if requested.
+Medical health insurance is required for the duration of the phlebotomy and MLT programs.